 Smart charging solutions potentially offer the key to unlocking the value of EVs for both the energy market and for EV owners.

 This week, Origin launched an EV smart charging trial in partnership with automotive and energy partners and funding from ARENA.

 Working in partnership with Custom Fleet, Hyundai, Nissan, Schneider Electric, GreenFlux, Ausgrid and United Energy, we will provide residential and fleet owners 150 smart chargers that work three times faster than regular charging.

 The smart chargers will be connected to Origin’s proprietary Virtual Power Plant (VPP) so we can optimise the charging of these EVs to reduce the impact on peak demand and absorb excess renewable generation during the day.
 Origin’s VPP orchestrates distributed assets such as residential and commercial-sized batteries, residential air-conditioning units, electric hot water and pool pumps, industrial chillers, water cooling pumps for our power stations and this is growing every day.

 The VPP will direct the chargers to turn on and off and up and down in line with the wholesale price – charging vehicles when prices are low and turning off chargers when the price is higher.
 We can help bring down the price of running an EV for owners as well as manage demand and load on the system.
 Origin will look to use insights from the trial to design EV charging solutions for more customers that reward EV drivers with faster and cheaper charging.

-Fleet owners leading the way on EV take-up
+Fleet owners lead the way on EV take-up

 In Australia, while very few households have EVs today, we are slowly starting to see some good momentum with the fleet sector leading the way.